 - Accuracy: We aim to keep your personal data accurate, current, and complete.
 We encourage you to contact us at DataPrivacy@stblaw.com to let us know if any of your personal data is not accurate or changes.

-- Porting: You have the right to request that some of your personal data is provided to you, or to another data controller, in a commonly used, machine-readable format.
+- Portability: You have the right to request that your personal data is provided to you, or to another data controller, in a commonly used, machine-readable format.
+Once we receive your request and verify your identity, we will disclose to you:

 - Complaints: If you believe that your data protection rights may have been breached, you have the right to lodge a complaint with the applicable supervisory authority.